Criminal justice institutions – Government action

 UK Government actions

-- In April 2020, the UK Government provided an update on implementation of the recommendations of an independent review of race in the criminal justice system (the ‘Lammy Review’) – the UK Government’s commitments included setting up a Race and Ethnicity Board and publishing further data on race and ethnicity.
+- In April 2020, the UK Government provided an update on implementation of the recommendations of the independent Lammy Review of racial disparity in the criminal justice system.
+The UK Government’s commitments included setting up a Race and Ethnicity Board and publishing further data on race and ethnicity, which was ongoing.

-The assessment was made based on the evidence available up to 15/09/2020
+The assessment was made based on the evidence available up to 30/09/2021